-- Project aims to provide access to a public transport stop and enable multi-modal journeys - Project aims to provide access to a major public transport hub and enable multi-modal journeys - Project aims to increase permeability for walking, wheeling, and cycling, shortening journey times and making more active trips practicable. - Appropriate data has been used to demonstrate that the project should be considered a priority project within the Local Authority region in terms of potential number of active travel trips or mode shift.
+- Project will provide access to a public transport stop and enable multi-modal journeys - Project will provide access to a major public transport hub and enable multi-modal journeys - Project will increase permeability for walking, wheeling, and cycling, shortening journey times and making more active trips practicable. - Appropriate data has been used to demonstrate that the project should be considered a priority project within the Local Authority region in terms of potential number of active travel trips or mode shift.